epimorphics/rdf-mapper/README.md

    * support for value mapping tables (could extend to support CSV-based maps if desired)
    * support for output to multiple graphs (`@graph` and `@graphAdd`)
    * support for Sparql Update output for multi-graph templates with `update` and `delete` format
+   * add hash transform for more flexible URI generation

 ## Dev set up